 In 2005, the HPWRA transitioned from being a UH research project to one of the Hawai‘i Invasive Species Council’s key prevention projects, where it remains today.
 Although the HPWRA is the best tool available, the program still relies on voluntary participation, and results are provided for information purposes only.

-Please note that the HPWRA results should not be used as primary justification for removing or unconditionally excluding trees or other plants from landscapes, nor should a plant that is deemed high risk for being invasive be interpreted to mean, “do not plant under any circumstances.”
+Please note that the HPWRA results should not be used as the primary justification for removing or unconditionally excluding trees or other plants from landscapes, nor should a plant that is deemed high risk for being invasive be interpreted to mean, “do not plant under any circumstances.”
 For example, the HPWRA rates seashore paspalum grass as “high risk,” due largely to its ability to spread vegetatively, and the fact that unmanaged plantings in marsh areas have caused harm to native species.
 However, seashore paspalum is also one of the few turf grasses that can thrive in areas with high salt spray or brackish water irrigation.
 Thus, the HPWRA provides a picture of relative risk, which should be weighed against community needs and benefits of a species.
 However, when you have a choice, we urge you to choose a non-invasive.